Magician

 hi I want to know what does it take to have that magicians reputation?

-Asked by darren about 9 years ago
+Asked by darren over 9 years ago

 My friend gave me some great advice the other day.
 The best way to be perceived as an expert in something is to first become an expert in that thing.